 Obligation to provide any adverse information in respect to a registered product

-Registrants of veterinary medicines and agricultural chemicals have a legal obligation to report any adverse events from the use of their registered product to the APVMA.
+Registration holders of veterinary medicines and agricultural chemicals have a legal obligation to report any adverse events from the use of their registered product to the APVMA.

 Information provided under section 161 (unless provided in relation to a permit) is eligible for limits on use of information.